Ha. Just kidding.

 In 2003 we purchased a house on three acres in which to raise our family.
 We knew at the time we would someday have a kennel on the premises, but the timing wasn't right at that point.
 You must understand, owning a kennel is like owning a dairy.
 The work never ends.
 There is always a living creature to be cared for and you are tied pretty tightly down.
 Basically, you can check out anytime you like, but you can never leave...

-Our kiddos needed us both around for hockey, soccer, and volleyball games, spelling bees, swim meets, cross country races, and wrestling meets.
+Our kiddos needed us both around for hockey, soccer, and volleyball games, spelling bees, swim meets, cross country races, wrestling meets, and for puberty survival tips.
 So, we waited.

 In August 2013, we cleaned out the garage, received the necessary permits, hand made four kennels, hand lettered a sign on a sheet of plywood (that to this day keeps blowing down), and said our prayers to Almighty God that He would bring some dogs our way.
 We hoped to reach the goal of earning a living with the kennel in about two years.
 We must have really hit a nerve with our care philosophy and practices, because we reached that goal in six months.
 The growth has continued to blow our minds.
 Whenever we think we just can't handle any more, God sends more dogs and more strength to love and care for them.
 At the end of each day, no matter how exhausted, slobbery, hairy, and dirty we are, we always close our eyes thankful for what we are blessed to do and grateful for the people who trust us to do it.

-Dezi, our second and self-proclaimed middle child, graduated CFHS in 2011, took off on a Grand Adventure and came back with Jake Lorenzen and an engagement ring.
-She creates beautiful art with all kinds of paints and mediums, photography, and flowers, but her most beautiful creation thus far is Jack, our grandson.
-The overflowing adorableness in the photos above?
-Yep, that's Jack!
-Jake is finishing up his degree in Linguistics at UM.
-And, he's pretty much awesome.
+Dezi, our second and self-proclaimed middle child, graduated CFHS in 2011, took off on a Grand Adventure and came back with Jake Lorenzen (who gives the quietest, mildest zingers known to mankind) and an engagement ring.
+She creates beautiful art with all kinds of paints and mediums, photography, and flowers, but her most beautiful creations thus far are Jack and Alice, our first two grandbabies.

 Lexi, #3 and self-declared true middle child, graduated CFHS in 2013, received her BS in Marine Biology from UM Western in 2017, and is working her way into permanent (non-seasonal) positions with Fish and Game.
 She leaves for a season, then pops back home, spoils us into the habit of having home-baked pastries and other heavenly goods, then takes off for another seasonal job on the ocean, leaving us to wallow in our loneliness and store-bought cookies.

 Zayne graduated CFHS in 2014 and served our country for four years in the Air Force repairing and maintaining F-16s and C137s.
 He had all kinds of honors and promotions that he gets embarrassed about when I brag, so I will refrain.
-Recently done with his stint, he is excited to be working in a diesel repair shop in Kalispell, which has been what he has wanted to do since he was on his knees pushing around Hot Wheels.
-I'm hoping that his gear-head brain will be stimulated enough at work that he will break his habit of hauling automotive "projects" into our driveway.
+He is to be married to Katie in May 2021 and currently works building large trucks.
+I'm hoping that his gear-head brain will be stimulated enough at work that he will curb his habit of hauling automotive "projects" onto our property.
 Hope springs eternal, or so I've heard.

 That's pretty much us!
 Will geeks out about Nosework and training and will talk to you about it until your ears bleed.
 I love to read and write and will talk books with anyone who escapes from Will with their hearing intact.